Solving Non-linear Least Squares

 ONLY the lowest group are used to compute the Schur complement, and Nested Dissection is used to compute a fill reducing ordering for the Schur Complement (or its preconditioner).

-sparse_linear_algebra_library_type = EIGEN_SPARSE or ACCELERATE_SPARSE
+sparse_linear_algebra_library_type = EIGEN_SPARSE/ACCELERATE_SPARSE

 1. linear_solver_type = SPARSE_NORMAL_CHOLESKY or linear_solver_type = CGNR and preconditioner_type = SUBSET